cryotools/osaris/README.md

 ## <a name="crediting"></a> Crediting OSARIS
 As stated in the license file, you are free to use OSARIS in whatever way you like.
-If you publish OSARIS results, e.g. in scientific publications, please credit OSARIS using the Zenodo DOI:
+If you publish OSARIS results, e.g. in scientific publications, please refer to the OSARIS [method paper in Frontiers in Earth Science](https://www.frontiersin.org/articles/10.3389/feart.2019.00172/full).

+In addition, we encourage adding a reference to the version of OSARIS you have used for processing using the respective Zenodo DOI:

 [![DOI](https://zenodo.org/badge/108271075.svg)](https://zenodo.org/badge/latestdoi/108271075)

 ## <a name="credits-contributors"></a> Credits / Contributors
 A (hopefully) full list of contributors is available in `doc/contributors.md` - Many thanks to all those who have contributed to make this a better tool.
 Many thanks to Bodo Bookhagen and Ziyadin Cakir who substantially supported the conception of OSARIS with thoughtful comments and by sharing scripts.